-I started sharing my personal experiences very early while still in my late teens via in-person communication and by writing about it online through social media starting in 2005.
-I later became more involved in 2018 as a field advocate for the American Foundation for Suicide Prevention’s Mid-Missouri Chapter.
+I have never forgotten the encounter; it taught me that while recovery is a journey and not a destination it also a path populated by others facing the same hardships and struggles and that if I wanted to truly be in recovery I needed to incorporate service to others.
+It inspired me in 2018 to become a field advocate for the American Foundation for Suicide Prevention.
 In this outreach role I shared information within my community about upcoming education and engagement events, support resources, and participated in advocacy efforts.
-I also started attending the annual Out of the Darkness Community Walk, for which I still captain a team made of family members to this day.
+I also started attending the local annual Out of the Darkness Community Walk, for which I still captain a team each year made of family members and friends.

-I began independently volunteering in peer support in 2018, assisting (at no cost) anyone I encountered who appeared or reported to be struggling with a mental health condition or substance use challenge, primarily focusing on men within the late teens through early thirties age demographics.
+I began independently volunteering in peer support (at no cost) for anyone I encountered who appeared or reported to be struggling with a mental health condition or substance use challenge, primarily focusing on men within the late teens through early thirties age demographics.
 In 2019, I became a Certified Peer Specialist, a credential I still hold.
 I volunteered in my community with a group dedicated to suicide awareness and prevention.
 We met regularly to discuss actions to forward our cause and facilitated support groups for community members in need.
 I gave talks about my experiences and wrote for the local newspaper.

 In 2024, I completed a six-month course with the Trusted Provider Network on assessing, understanding, managing, and treating chronic suicidality.
-This course was incredibly personal to me as the topic of suicide awareness and prevention has been at the forefront of why I entered into and have continued to gravitate around the mental health industry.
+This course was incredibly personal to me as the topic of suicide awareness and prevention has been at the forefront of why I entered and have continued to gravitate toward the mental health industry.
 Not just for my own personal experiences with chronic suicidality but because of friends, family, and strangers I have met along this journey who have also struggled with suicidal thoughts and behavior or who have lost loved ones to suicide.

 If you or someone you know is experiencing a mental health or substance use crisis, please access my immediate assistance resource page.
 A comprehensive listing of online and phone resources and services is also available.